Occupational Therapy Doctorate (OTD)

 OTHN 715 - Program Development for Occupational Therapy (3 Credits)

-This course focuses on program development in occupational therapy practice.
-Students work closely with faculty mentors to develop their doctoral capstone project.
-Students use evidence and theoretical models to develop programs that address social needs and occupational risk factors in populations that are traditionally underserved by occupational therapy.
+This course focuses on program development in occupational therapy practice, utilizing the doctoral capstone project as a practical example.
+Students use evidence and theoretical models and apply the precede-proceed model to develop programs that address social needs and occupational risk factors in populations that are traditionally underserved by occupational therapy.
 The proposed program is based on a thorough assessment of the population, addresses primary, secondary, and/or tertiary interventions, and considers the population holistically and in context, including families, communities, and systems.
-Program development includes a plan for needs assessment, business plan, long and short-term goals and objectives, activities, and timeline.
-Students also begin to complete the paperwork required for partnership with the site, such as memorandum of understanding/formal agreement, and any other site requirements, such as background check, or health and medical forms.
+Program development includes a plan for needs assessment, business plan, long and short-term goals and objectives, activities, timeline, and sustainability.
+Students also begin to draft the paperwork required for partnership with the community site, such as memorandum of understanding/formal agreement, and any other site requirements, such as background check, or health and medical forms.

 OTHN 725 - Integration of Teaching and Learning in Occupational Therapy (3 Credits)